CybercentreCanada/assemblyline-service-metadefender/README.md

 ### Offline Deployment of MetaDefender Core

-If your Metadefender Core is deployed in an offline environment, you will need to use the Update Downloader utility to download the antivirus definition updates in an online environment and then transfer the updates manually to the offline environment.
+If your MetaDefender Core is deployed in an offline environment, you will need to use the Update Downloader utility to download the antivirus definition updates in an online environment and then transfer the updates manually to the offline environment.
 See [here](https://onlinehelp.opswat.com/downloader/) for instructions on how to use the Update Downloader utility.
 Once the definition updates have been downloaded and transferred to the offline deployment, you can have MetaDefender monitor a local directory for any new definition updates added to it.
 You can set which local folder MetaDefender monitors by going to **Settings > Update Settings** then selecting **FOLDER** as the source for updates and then setting the **Pick up updates from** field to your local updates directory.